Clinician helping a patient review blood pressure readings

 • Keep a shared log.
 Write down their readings, medication changes, and any symptoms they report.
 This makes doctor visits more productive.

 • Use one pharmacy.
-Using the same pharmacy for all medications means the pharmacist has a complete picture of what they are taking and can flag potential interactions.
+Using the same pharmacy for all medications means the pharmacist has a complete picture of what they're taking and can flag potential interactions.

 • Set up a delivery schedule.
 Order refills for the same time each month so it becomes a predictable routine rather than a scramble.

 • Share access.
-If you are based in Lagos and your parents are in Ibadan or Kano, use a service that lets you order from anywhere and have the medication delivered to them directly.
+If you're based in Lagos and your parents are in Ibadan or Kano, use a service that lets you order from anywhere and have the medication delivered to them directly.

 Summary: What to Take Away From This Guide

-• One reading is not a diagnosis.
+• One reading isn't a diagnosis.
 Check properly, write it down, and look at the pattern.

 • Measurement matters.
-Small mistakes in how you check can give you numbers you cannot trust.
+Small mistakes in how you check can give you numbers you can't trust.

-• Medication is not forever in the sense you think.
+• Medication isn't forever in the sense you think.
 Many people need ongoing treatment, but your doctor can adjust it as your body changes.

 • Drug interactions are real.
 Always ask a pharmacist before taking anything new with your BP medication.